ARMSLab/lmpc-matlab/docs/README.md

 $$ x(k+1) = f(x(k),u(k))$$

 In order to solve this problem, we can use the built-in quadratic programmer `quadprog()` in Matlab.
-Please refer to  the documentation of `quadprog()`  [function for details] (https://www.mathworks.com/help/optim/ug/quadprog.html?requestedDomain=true).
+Please refer to  the documentation of `quadprog()` [function for details](https://www.mathworks.com/help/optim/ug/quadprog.html?requestedDomain=true).
 In fact, any nonlinear optimization problem solver can be used to solve this problem.
 For example, qpOASES is suitable for real-time operation of control systems thanks to its ability to find solutions quickly.

 ## Block Diagram of the Successive Linearization Model Predictive Controller